centreon/centreon-documentation/en/getting-started/first-supervision.md

 > To go further with templates, please read the [templates chapter](../monitoring/templates.html#definition).

 > If you have a license for it, you can use our [Auto Discovery](../monitoring/discovery/introduction.html) feature to find and configure hosts easily.
+See also our tutorial on [how to detect AWS EC2 instances](autodisco-aws.html).

 ### Installation of basic monitoring templates